clreda/NORDic/paper/paper.md

 Genes, proteins and messenger RNAs are shown to interact on each other in order to modulate gene activity.
 Conversely, gene activity impacts protein production, and consequently triggers the chemical reactions needed for survival in healthy individuals.
-As such, perturbations of these gene regulatory interactions, through (epi)genetic and/or environmental factors, might cause diseases: e.g., the suppression of the activity of gene SCN1A is linked to a specific type of epilepsy called Dravet's syndrome, both in mice and humans [@Kalume2013].
+As such, perturbations of these gene regulatory interactions, through (epi)genetic and/or environmental factors, might cause diseases: e.g., the suppression of the activity of gene SCN1A is linked to a specific type of epilepsy called Dravet syndrome, both in mice and humans [@Kalume2013].
 Gene regulatory networks, which are graphs connecting biological entities according to their purported regulatory interactions, are useful models that enable a better understanding of those regulatory mechanisms [@Karlebach2008].